kamilc/runner/doc/design.md

 ### Task: Start a process

 When the process is started, the server adds it (in a thread-safe way) to its internal hash map of processes.
 The map is keyed with id and valued with the pid.
 Additionally, two files are created on disk: for storing the stdout and stderr.
-Each scheduled process has a thread on the server constantly reading from the process output and writing back to those files.
+Each scheduled process has stdout and stderr pointed at these two files.
 Upon the process creation, a new control group is created and configured as per the constraint parameters.
 The new process is added to the group before the server responds with the UUID.

 ### Task: Stop a process